Skip to main content

 Metabolic Health as a Foundation for Cognitive Performance

-A final, critical vector through which wellness programs influence morale and culture is by improving the of the workforce.
+A final, critical vector through which wellness programs influence morale and culture is by improving the metabolic health of the workforce.
 The brain is an incredibly energy-intensive organ, consuming approximately 20% of the body’s glucose.
 Its function is exquisitely sensitive to metabolic stability.

 Corporate environments often promote behaviors that degrade metabolic health ∞ sedentary work, high-stress levels (which increase cortisol and promote insulin resistance), and easy access to highly processed, high-glycemic foods.
-The resulting insulin resistance and poor glycemic control have direct consequences on and mood, contributing to brain fog, irritability, and reduced executive function.
+The resulting insulin resistance and poor glycemic control have direct consequences on cognitive function and mood, contributing to brain fog, irritability, and reduced executive function.
 An employee struggling with metabolic dysregulation cannot perform at their cognitive best, and their mood instability can negatively impact team dynamics.

 Educating employees on how to construct a diet that stabilizes blood glucose provides them with a tool to manage their own energy levels and cognitive state throughout the workday.
 A metabolically healthy workforce is one with the sustained energy, focus, and emotional stability required for high-level collaborative and creative work.
 The reduction in “hanger” and post-lunch energy slumps alone can have a significant positive impact on company culture.